Uraxii/naous/source-art/writing/tutorial.md

 > 3 Stilled enemies patrol the area, all largely identical to the first one fought.
 Can opt to give them more aggressive AI or extra abilities if desired.
 Player now has a healing ability to help them jump from fight to fight or mitigate damage from getting outnumbered.
 >
-> Each of the 3 enemies can be aggro'd separately, but will initiate combat if the player gets close enough.
+> Each of the 3 enemies can be aggro'd separately, but will initiate combat if the player gets close enough even if others are also engaged in fighting the player.
 >
 > - (Optional) If the player retreats through the opening path, they may disengage and return to their patrol location.